 Welcome!

-My dissertation, Tamed Democracy: Officeholding Requirements and Redistribution during the First Wave, argues that authoritarian elites across Western Europe and the Americas imposed and entrenched stringent eligibility requisites for top state positions to dampen the redistributive effects of suffrage expansion.
+My book manuscript, entitled Tamed Democracy: Officeholding Requirements, Political Selection, and Redistribution during the First Wave, argues that elites across Western Europe and the Americas imposed stringent eligibility requirements for top state positions to mitigate the redistributive potential of suffrage.
 This research relies on cross-national analyses and within-country studies of Argentina and Switzerland to demonstrate how eligibility requirements for office shape fiscal policy through their effect on political selection.

-My research has been supported by the American Political Science Association’s Centennial Center, the APSA Section on Representation and Electoral Systems, and the SNF Agora Institute.
+My research has been supported by the American Political Science Association’s Centennial Center, the APSA Section on Representation and Electoral Systems, the SNF Agora Institute, and the University of Konstanz’s Cluster of Excellence “The Politics of Inequality.”

 Curriculum Vitae